 But, trends aren’t always positive things you can steer your business towards.
 Your trend analysis will also reveal potential threats or a looming crisis.
 The earlier you spot these, the quicker you can prepare and protect your brand.

 Trend analysis example

-In the stock market, trend analysis is used to predict future stock price movements based on recently observed trend data.
-Forecasts are made based on historical data such as price movements.
+In the stock market, trend analysis is used to predict future stock price movements based on recently observed trend data points.
+Forecasts and trend lines are made based on historical data such as price movements.

 "Trend analysis tries to predict a trend, such as a bull market run, and then ride that trend until data suggests a trend reversal, such as a bull-to-bear market."
 Investopedia

 There aren’t many businesses that didn’t take a hit during the pandemic.
 Some industries suffered worse than others, with lockdowns closing restaurant doors and grounding flights.
 How will brands plan for an uncertain future?

 Customer trend analysis from 2019 is redundant.
 2020 and 2021, won’t do you much good either.
 Even 2022 is becoming a distant memory.

 Consumer behavior changed.
 It had to.
 And, it continues to adapt to our off-kilter world.